Design Without Chaos: 9 Principles

 I hope this was insightful.
 How are things in your organisation?
 Have you tried to implement some of these principles?

-If you liked them, don’t hesitate to clap 👏👏 and share.
-And if you think we are missing out on something important, let me know in the comments or message me directly.
+If you think we are missing out on something important, let me know in the comments or message me directly.

 Visit our Design website to learn more about what we do at Societe Generale.